MansMeg/IntroML/README.md

-# Introduction Course in Machine Learning (2ST122) at Uppsala University
+# Introduction Course in Machine Learning (2ST129) at Uppsala University

 Welcome to the GitHub repo for the introduction course in Introduction to Machine Learning at Uppsala University.
 This repo contains all necessary material and information for the course.

 ## Course Background
 The course is given to second-year master students in the Statistics masters program.

 ## Expected workload
-The course takes roughly 15-25h per week, partly depending on wether the student aims for VG or not.
+The course takes roughly 20h per week, if the student aims for VG this might take longer.
 In total the course should take roughly 200h.

 ## Prerequisites and Course Goals
 See course syllabus [here](https://www.uu.se/en/admissions/freestanding-courses/course-syllabus/?kpid=39843&type=1).